Memon people: Cultural traditions

 While Memons are generally Sunni Muslims, many continue to follow Modern Hindu law in matters regarding property inheritance, community leadership structure and mutual support for members.
 Memon see themselves to be from the Buddhist Kshatriya lineage.
 Even within Memons, there are caste hierarchies that some follow regarding marriage practices.

 According to folklore, the blessings of the Islamic saint Sayad Kadiri upon the Memons are responsible for their success in business and trade.
 A more pragmatic explanation for their success is that Memon have been historically considered honest brokers.
 Following commercial caste model, Memons also offer support community members in financial matters by giving loans and offering business assistance.

+Memon Day

-The community annually celebrates 11 April as "Memons Day" through acts of humanitarian service.
+The community annually celebrates 10 April as Memon Day through acts of humanitarian service.
+Other sources indicate 10 April date, as declared at the 21st World Memon Organisation Charitable Foundation (WMO) AGM held on November 11, 2023.